dariabak/PostTask/README.md

 ## The API

-You will need to use the following endpoints from the [JSON placeholder](https://jsonplaceholder.typicode.com) API to complete the take home
+You will need to use the following endpoints from the [JSON placeholder](https://jsonplaceholder.typicode.com) API to complete the home tasks:
-test:

     GET https://jsonplaceholder.typicode.com/posts/